The comfiest leggings you can essentially live in

 Outdoor Voices 7/8 Springs Leggings ($85; outdoorvoices.com)

 Meet the brand that made color blocking cool.
-Outdoor Voices' 7/8 leggings, with their color-contrasting panels, are what made the brand famous — but we're here to say the leggings are built for performance, too.
+Outdoor Voices’$2 7/8 leggings, with their color-contrasting panels, are what made the brand famous — but we’re here to say the leggings are built for performance, too.
 Engineered to sculpt your curves, the 7/8 Springs suck you in and have moisture-wicking for your toughest workouts.
-They're available in six colors, from pastels to bolds, and we've officially decided you need every pair.
+They’re available in six colors, from pastels to bolds, and we’ve officially decided you need every pair.

 _____________________________________________________________________________